 “I think that’s a real advantage if you’re the kind of person who would not get around to having the visit with the nurse and not quite get around to filling out medical forms.
 Going with an instant-issue company would be a good idea for you.”

-No medical exam policies can also give some people with pre-existing conditions a way to access life insurance they might not be able to get otherwise.
+Policies that don’t require medical exams can also give some people with pre-existing conditions a way to access life insurance they might not be able to get otherwise.